-September 6-12, 2019
+September 6-12, 2020

-During our stay at the Mabel Dodge Luhan House, where we’ll shift our creative focus from art to writing, celebrating the literary colonies of Taos and Santa Fe founded more than 100 years ago.
-In the spirit of Mabel, we’ll have our own literary salon, touching on the writing of Willa Cather, DH Lawrence, Mary Austin, Frank Waters, N. Scott Momaday, and others, with enough retreat time to settle into our own private writing space.
+Our second two-night stay will be in Taos at the historic Mabel Dodge Luhan House, where we’ll shift our creative focus from art to writing, celebrating the literary colonies of Taos and Santa Fe founded more than 100 years ago.
+In the spirit of Mabel, we’ll have our own literary salon, touching on the writing of Willa Cather, DH Lawrence, Mary Austin, Frank Waters, N. Scott Momaday, and others, with enough retreat time to settle into our own private creative space.

 When Mabel left New York to settle in Taos and marry Tony Lujan, a full-blooded Taos Pueblo man, the whole world watched.
 During the 1930s, New Yorker Magazine cartoons quipped about Mabel in Taos, while set designs for Shakespeare productions on Broadway were based on adobe architecture.
 Georgia O’Keeffe, Willa Cather, Ansel Adams and others found inspiration that would shape their lives’ work while visiting Tony and Mabel’s home."